larowlan/time-travel-with-git/slides.md

 Note:

 - Composer is a package manager for PHP
-- Think bundler for Ruby or npm for JavaScript/Node
+- Think bundler/gem for Ruby or npm for JavaScript/Node

 --